Scholarships & Awards

 Our in-course awards that are based on academic achievement are looked at once a year, in the Fall.
 As per the direction of our Innis governing committees, we look at students in the previous 12 months (previous Summer or previous Fall/Winter academic sessions) and consider those who reached 5, 10, or 15 academic credits with a CGPA of 3.7 and higher.
-These credit thresholds (5/10/15) are based on credits completed at the Faculty for degree credit, and so do not include transfer credits or courses marked “extra”.
-However, Credit/No-Credit courses do count towards the credit total, even as those courses do not affect CGPA.
+These credit thresholds (5/10/15) are based on credits completed at the Faculty for degree credit, and do not include transfer credits or courses marked as extras.
+However, Credit/No-Credit courses count towards the credit total, even though these courses do not affect CGPA.

-Many of the scholarships at Innis and across the University may indicate they go to candidates with “demonstrated financial need”.
+Some awards require candidates to demonstrate financial need.
 Each department or division or college may decide this differently.
 At Innis, we focus on this question: does the student need to rely on external funding like a loan to be able to go to University?
 Or can the student otherwise demonstrate they lack enough money to get by?

 We may collect this information by verifying that you have OSAP or other provincial student loan, or by asking you to complete an Undergraduate Grant Application.
-Some awards that need a candidate to “demonstrate financial need” therefore have applications, but sometimes students who are being considered for awards may be contacted for financial information.
+Some awards that need a candidate to demonstrate financial need, therefore, have applications, but sometimes students who are being considered for awards may be contacted for financial information.

-The above details do not cover every criterion an award may have, and it may simply require reading awards carefully to see what the restrictions are.
+The above details do not cover every criterion an award may have.
 We’ve covered criteria around marks, leadership, affiliation (like program of study) and financial need.
 But some awards may be further restricted, like to a year of study, or a special personal circumstance.
 Our scholarship database allows you to search through all our awards by selecting specific criteria based on your information.

 There are also other offices at U of T that offer scholarships.
 Our Upcoming Scholarships: U of T section has information on where to locate some of these awards.